 1. These policies are not for everyone.
 You need to be in good health, not being treated for any conditions.

 2. Look at the term of the policy.
 Most policies are for 90 days, but there are new products called 4×3 which provides coverage for 12 months.
 The 4×3 is four short-term policies but underwritten with one application.
 In this arrangement, the policy will restart every 90 days.

-3. Confirm you are purchasing short-term plan.
+3. Confirm you are purchasing a short-term plan.
 We are seeing more and more Hoosier who are buying indemnity products thinking they are short-term policies.
-The indemnity plan may pay a set amount per claim occurrence which ideally should be purchased in conjunction with a health insurance policy to offset the out of pocket.
+The indemnity plan may pay a set amount per claim occurrence which ideally should be purchased in conjunction with a health insurance policy to offset the out-of-pocket.

 4. Look at the network and confirm that it’s a PPO network and it’s a recognized in your community.

 5. Read the brochure or at least the last page they address exclusions.